Unact/yandex_mapkit/README.md

 # yandex_mapkit

 A flutter plugin for displaying yandex maps on iOS and Android.
-Now fully integrated with flutters widget tree.

 __Disclaimer__: This project uses Yandex Mapkit which belongs to Yandex
 When using Mapkit refer to these [terms of use](https://tech.yandex.com/maps/doc/mapkit/3.x/concepts/conditions-docpage/)